bloomberg/chromium.bb/src/native_client_sdk/src/doc/faq.rst

   Client.
 Find your version of chrome by opening ``about:chrome``, and `update Chrome <http://www.google.com/chrome/>`_ if you are on an older version.
 If you're already using a recent version, open ``about:components`` and "Check for update" for PNaCl.
-Note that on ChromeOS PNaCl is always up to date, whereas on other operating systems it updates shortly after Chrome updates.
+Note that on Chrome OS PNaCl is always up to date, whereas on other operating systems it updates shortly after Chrome updates.
 * A PNaCl ``.pexe`` must be compiled with pepper_31 SDK or higher. :ref:`Update your bundles <updating-bundles>` and make sure you're using a version of